Kenneth Leon Maddy

 1999: Governor Gray Davis declared December 2nd as "Ken Maddy Day" [Honorary Day]

-- LEGISLATION: Author of the Dixon-Zenovich-Maddy California Arts Act of 1975 (establishing the California Arts Council)
+- LEGISLATION: Author of the Dixon-Zenovich-Maddy California Arts Act of 1975, which established the California Arts Council.

 - PLACENAME: The portion of Route 99 constructed to freeway standards near the City of Livingston is officially named the "Kenneth L. Maddy" Freeway.

 - PLACENAME: The Kenneth L. Maddy Institute is located at CSU Fresno